 Snowflake method

-The snowflake method is great if you don’t have a lot of ideas for your book, but you know what it is going to be about.
+Writing a book outline with the snowflake method is great if you don’t have a lot of ideas for your book, but you have the general concept.
 Here is how to write a book outline using this method.

 Start by writing one sentence for the following parts.